Applications for the 2017 cohort are now open!Apply Today

 No. All applicants will be assessed based on the potential of the applicant and his or her venture.
 In previous years, many of the participants had raised a significant seed round, crowdfunding campaign or were earning revenue.

 Answer a few short questions about yourself, your venture and what makes you tick.
 The application also includes a short video interview.
-Sign up for newsletter
+Apply for the 2017 cohort today!

-Introduce your startup and learn about Next Founders from alumni entrepreneurs and Next 36 staff.
+Introduce your startup and learn about Next Founders from alumni entrepreneurs and NEXT Canada staff.

 Finalists may be invited to an interview (online, or in-person in Toronto).

-Meet the Next Founders leadership and the other entrepreneurs in the cohort.
+Meet the Next Founders leadership, mentors, advisors and your peers in the cohort.
 Make connections that will last a lifetime with peers facing similar challenges.

-The summer schedule includes a Founder Immersion Week in late-May and optional programming and events that are critical to you and your venture.
-Guest faculty and entrepreneurs come in from across North America.
+The summer schedule includes a Founder Immersion Week in late-May and optional programming and events that will be instrumental in helping your business scale rapidly.
+Guest faculty and entrepreneurs come in from across North America to work with you.

 You will attend masters-level classes from our award winning faculty and entrepreneurs.
-To help you manage your calendar, a foundation of 16 hours of class will be scheduled, after which it is up to you to decide what classes, workshops and events planned in close proximity to minimize the amount of time spent away from your venture.
-Classes will be held at the University of Toronto campus, and typically run Thursdays and Fridays.
+To help you manage your calendar, an Immersion Week of 15-20 hours of programming will be scheduled, after which it is up to you to decide what classes, workshops and events add the most value to you and your venture.
+Sessions will be held at the University of Toronto campus, and typically run Thursdays and Fridays.
 The more you put into this opportunity the more you will get out of it!

 You'll be invited to multiple networking events, where you will have the opportunity to meet investors, entrepreneurs and business leaders with the potential to make a big impact on your venture.